nahuelmol/data.analysis/README.md

 ### Old versions

 For CPU older versions like windows 7 32 bits, older libraries were used.
-Thid is the cade of Pandas, Numpy, Scipy, h5py, among others.
-Which can be installed by typing:
+Thid is the case of Pandas, Numpy, Scipy, h5py, among others.
+Which can be installed with pip by indicating their specific version:

 ```
 pip install pandas==1.3.4